TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 19/Luke 19.27.md

 ---

-But these mine enemies, that would not that I should reign over them, bring hither, and slay them before me.
+But bring those enemies of mine who didn't want me to reign over them here, and kill them before me.'"